Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

 \subsubsection{Code Transformation}

-Our code transformation technique was implemented using \textit{4,074} lines of Java code and the JavaParser library~\cite{javaparser}, a widely-used parser for analyzing, transforming, and generating Java code.
+Our code transformation technique (Sec. \ref{sec:Tdata-creation}) was implemented using \textit{4,074} lines of Java code, coupled with the JavaParser library~\cite{javaparser}, a widely-used parser for analyzing, transforming, and generating Java code.
 All transformations were performed on the same workstation as in the evaluation.